dextersjab/workflow-graph.js/src/workflow_graph/README.md

 # Workflow Graph JS

-A JavaScript library for building, validating, and executing workflow graphs.
+A TypeScript library for building, validating, and executing workflow graphs.

 ## Overview